Bring a taste of Hawaii to your summer BBQ.

 - 1 red onion large, cut into large cubes

 - In a large mixing bowl, combine tomato paste, molasses, honey, soy sauce, pineapple juice, vinegar, garlic, ginger, oil, water, and red pepper.
 Whisk well.

 - Remove chicken from refrigerator and being skewering the kebobs.
-Place one piece of chicken onto the kebob, leave about 1/2 inch of skewer showing at the end.
+Place one piece of chicken onto the kebab, leave about 1/2 inch of skewer showing at the end.
 Follow chicken with pineapple, green pepper, and red onion.
-Repeat until skewer is full, again leave about 1/2 inch of skewer showing on the second end.
-Repeat process on remaining skewers.
+Repeat until the skewer is full, again leaving about 1/2 inch of skewer showing on the second end.
+Repeat the process on the remaining skewers.